A Day in the Life of a Recruiter

 The personal qualities can vary in importance depending on the department that you are supporting.
 Therefore, I will speak for myself as an R4R recruiter (recruiting for recruiters).
 Here are some of the top skills I find important: being target-driven, confident, having strong communication skills, relationship building experience, time management skills, expert at multitasking, excellent problem solver, and be able to work in a team setting.

 Have you ever been interested in recruiting?
-Connect with us, because we would LOVE to meet you!
+We would LOVE to meet you!
+Email us at firstname.lastname@example.org.
+You can also find our open positions here.